okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/scim-provisioning-integration-prepare/main/index.md

 If you don't have a Runscope account, you can sign up with a [free trial to Runscope](https://www.runscope.com/okta) for Okta developers.

-If you’re developing your SCIM integration in a local environment and need to expose it to Runscope for testing, we suggest using the [ngrok](https://ngrok.com/) tool so you can route external address requests to your local web server.
+If you’re developing your SCIM integration in a local environment and need to expose it to Runscope for testing, use the [ngrok](https://ngrok.com/) tool so you can route external address requests to your local web server.

 To get started using Runscope to test your SCIM API: